The WCS Difference

 Is there a policy on bullying?

 Every student in the WCS community has the right to flourish in an environment of support, empathy, and sensitivity to our differences.
-For this reason, bullying and harassment are not tolerated and an anti-bullying policy has been in place at WCS for several years.
-As part of the elementary curriculum, students participate in the Social Thinking Curriculum promoting social and emotional learning several times each week.
+For this reason, bullying and harassment are not tolerated and WCS has an anti-bullying policy.
+As part of our curriculum, students engage in Social Thinking, which promotes social and emotional learning.
 Details of the bullying/harassment policy can be found in the WCS Guidebook.

 Do students wear uniforms?

 Students are not required to wear uniforms.
 WCS relies on the involvement of parents to see that their children appear at school wearing neat, clean, and modest apparel.
-General guidelines that students must follow while on campus are outlined in the Parent/Student Handbook.
+General guidelines that students must follow while on campus are outlined in the WCS Guidebook.

 What are the school day hours?